Guy Hacks Mark Zuckerberg's Wall to Inform Him of a Bug

-A Palestinian white hat hacker named Khalil submitted bug reports to Facebook about a vulnerability that allowed him to post on just about anyone's wall.
-Facebook ignored him, so to take matters into his own hands, Khalil wrote on Mark Zuckerberg's wall about it to get his attention.
+A white hat hacker named Khalil from Palestine had submitted bug reports to Facebook about a glitch that allowed him to post on anybody's wall.
+Facebook ignored his report, so the concerned hacker took matters into his own hands by writing on Mark Zuckerberg's wall to get his attention.

-He explains that he had submitted a full description of the bug, and follow up proof of its existence to the Facebook security feedback page.
-Researchers can win rewards of at least $500 for finding significant vulnerabilities.
+Khalil had submitted a full description of the bug, and follow-up proof of its existence to the Facebook security feedback page - researchers can win rewards amounting to $500 for discovering significant vulnerabilities.

-Then he posted on Zuckerberg's wall, "First sorry for breaking your privacy and post to your wall , i has no other choice to make after all the reports i sent to Facebook team ."
-He then detailed the situation and provided links.
+He tried again, but he received an email reply saying that it wasn't a bug.
+So he posted on Zuckerberg's wall saying, "First sorry for breaking your privacy and post to your wall , i has no other choice to make after all the reports i sent to Facebook team ."
+He then detailed the situation, complete with links.

-Minutes later a Facebook engineer contacted Khalil for more information and blocked his account "as a precaution while a security team fixed the bug.
-His account was re-enabled later, but Facebook says that he cannot claim a reward for the find in hacking Zuck's wall because he violated the social network's terms of service.
+A Facebook engineer contacted Khalil minutes later for more information and blocked his account "as a precaution while a security team fixed the bug.
+His account was re-enabled later, but Facebook said he couldn't claim a reward for the find in hacking Zuck's wall because he violated the social network's terms of service.

-They commented that, "exploiting bugs to impact real users is not acceptable behavior for a white hat.
+They said "exploiting bugs to impact real users is not acceptable behavior for a white hat.
 In this case, the researcher used the bug he discovered to post on the timelines of multiple users without their consent."